 Following this I made some significant life changes that have enabled me to manage the lupus better.
 I started to work on a freelance basis to enable me to better control the pace of work and to allow me time to be more proactive in looking after my own health.
 I also made up a 'red', 'amber' and 'green' code to communicate to my friends and family how I am feeling because (frustratingly) lupus can make you look very healthy when inside you are feeling terrible, making it difficult for others to understand.
 It sometimes just makes me feel 'unwell' in an indefinable way so it is also difficult to express.
 Green is when all is well.
 'Amber' is used to express a warning when I just don't feel right, feel the 'unusual' tiredness or have something like a sudden outbreak of mouth ulcers.
 In these circumstances I have to stay in and rest, whereas before I'd determinedly push on - I hate missing out on any fun!
 'Red' is for a full on flare up.

-I am just recovering from what has regrettably been the most serious 'red' incident yet.
+I recovered from what has regrettably been the most serious 'red' incident yet.
 Ironically the first 6 months of 2006 were exceptionally joyful and abundant with fun.
 We had been to Switzerland with friends for a wedding, work was going ok, I'd been on a long weekend to New York with my Mum and best friend Lorna, we'd had a huge party on the Cutty Sark to celebrate my Mum's 60th and most importantly Tony and I got married (sorry to throw in the cheesy cliché but it is true): the best day of my life!
 We had more nice things planned for later in the year, not least our honeymoon.

 Unfortunately in July I started to feel really unwell.
 Along with the fatigue I developed a constant headache and a heavy, lonely relentless depression.
 We knew things were bad when I lost my sociability and didn't feel like speaking to my friends - entirely out of character.
 I went to hospital when the temperature, butterfly rash and sickness started and underwent the usual series of lumber punctures, MRI scans and blood tests.
 My steroid dose was increased to 60mg and after four days went home.
 But nothing changed and the headache and lethargy remained.

 My Mum decided to take me back to hospital in September when I complained that everything around me had started to feel 'distant' and 'patchy', kind of like I was dreaming.
 Apparently, it was when I was in the A&E waiting room that I started fitting.
 When I woke it was two weeks later and I was in Intensive Care.
 The diagnosis was neuropsychiatric SLE with tonic-clonic seizures.
 My treatment has been full-on including chemotherapy, methoprednisolone and other medications all of which have side-effects of their own with which it is necessary to contend.
-Five months on I am much better now than I was and I am still working on it.

-Again, I am hugely lucky and thankful that there has been no lasting damage to my brain and am really relieved to have established an excellent team of medical professionals who have been brilliant.
+I am hugely lucky and thankful that there has been no lasting damage to my brain and am really relieved to have established an excellent team of medical professionals who have been brilliant.
 Our lives have resumed much normality and I am hoping to get back to work soon.
 It has been dramatic and incredibly difficult for us all but we keep reminding ourselves of the old adage that 'what doesn't kill us makes us stronger'.

 Ultimately, I suppose the worst thing I find about lupus is how lonely it sometimes makes me feel even though I am surrounded by wonderful people.
 Lupus is a difficult thing to describe and it is often not physically visible so it's easy for others to forget, especially those who haven't been there during the worst times.
 All this aside, I have successfully managed to work around it and to adapt life to make it possible to keep living the life I want.
 This has also been possible because my family, friends and colleagues have been so supportive and kind.